 Many desert safari companies do continue to run over the summer, albeit on a reduced program.

-We think this depends on how you cope with the heat, but from many years of experience, anything from late May to early October starts to get really sticky outside.
+We think this depends on how you cope with the heat, but from many years of experience, it starts to get really sticky outside from late May to early October.

-If you are heat lovers, you may still enjoy it, but with young kids, I would be extremely cautious of recommending a desert safari in the summer.
+If you love heat, you may still enjoy it, but with young kids, I would be extremely cautious about recommending a desert safari in the summer.
 An option might be to take an early morning desert safari instead to beat the worst heat of the day.

-What will be closed in Dubai over Summer
+What will be closed in Dubai over the Summer in Dubai?

-Our favourite attractions in Dubai that are NOT operational in summer (see links to find out when they will re-open, its variably around end of October/early November) include:
+Our favourite attractions in Dubai that are NOT operational in summer (see links to find out when they will re-open, it’s variably around the end of October/early November) include:

 - Dubai Miracle Garden